ScottLogic/blog/_posts/2024-05-15-navigating-knowledge-graphs-creating-cypher-queries-with-llms.md

 This is where cypher comes in.
 Cypher is the chosen querying language for Neo4j, one of the most prominent graph database providers around.
 The only problem is that not that many people have used Cypher and no one wants to have to learn new querying languages after sinking all their precious time into learning SQL.
 How about we use a LLM to try and generate these queries for us?

-If you want to learn more about graph databases and knowledge graphs, read an excellent blog post by Richard Strange who gives a great introduction to what they're all about.
+If you want to learn more about graph databases and knowledge graphs, read Richard's excellent blog post that gives a great introduction to what they're all about.
 This can be found on the [Scott Logic blog](https://blog.scottlogic.com/2024/05/01/knowledge-graphs-what-are-they.html).

 ### What sort of insights can we get?